LineageOS/charter/device-support-requirements.md

 * Devices MUST NOT use non-PIE binaries.

-## Extract Files
+## Proprietary files extraction

-* Devices MUST support a working extract files script in their device tree (or device tree dependencies) that reproduces an exact copy of the binaries required to build LineageOS from an existing LineageOS installation.
+* Devices MUST have a working proprietary files extraction script in their device tree (or device tree dependencies) that reproduces an exact copy of the binaries required to build LineageOS from an existing LineageOS installation.
-* Devices SHOULD use the global extract files script in vendor/lineage.
+* Devices SHOULD use the global extraction script (located in vendor/lineage).
-* If a device maintainer elects to not use the common extract script, the maintainer MUST ensure that the wiki page for their device has valid instructions for operating the custom extract script.
+* If a device maintainer elects to not use the common extraction script, the maintainer MUST ensure that the Wiki page for their device has valid instructions for operating the custom extraction script.

 ## CVE